 (In real life)

-The Dark Hedges appear more patchy now as many are starting to fall due to negligence from over-trimming the trees and the ground falling away on the other sides because of crops leaving thin soil, thus exposing the roots to the elements.
+The Dark Hedges appear more patchy now as many are starting to fall due to negligence from over-trimming the trees.
+Then the ground started falling away on both sides because of crops leaving thin soil, thus exposing the roots to the elements.

 Try and see them soon if you can, because more and more keep falling and soon this site may no longer exist!